VishwamKumar/rest-apis.auth-styles.examples/README.md

 ## Description
 A Weather application with various API Auth implementations.
-This example is basic implementation of OAuth2 Authentication
+This example is basic implementation of OAuth2 Authentication using Duende Identity Server

 # Authors